fimbul-works/t4/README.md

 ![T4](./T4.png)

 **T4** is a hierarchical spatial indexing system for spheres, built on a recursively subdivided [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron) projected onto the sphere's surface.
-Every point on the sphere resolves to a compact BigInt ID that encodes its face, its subdivision path, and its zoom level — no lookup tables, no floating-point drift, just bit-packed geometry.
+Every point on the sphere resolves to a compact `BigInt` ID that encodes its face, its subdivision path, and its zoom level — no lookup tables, no floating-point drift, just bit-packed geometry.

-It converts freely between GPS coordinates, geocentric Cartesian vectors, and T4 IDs, and lets you walk the resulting grid via parents, children, and edge-sharing neighbors.
+It converts freely between GPS coordinates, geocentric Cartesian vectors, and T4 IDs, and lets you walk the resulting grid via parents, children, and edge-sharing neighbors. **T4's hierarchy is strictly geometric**: every parent cell is exactly partitioned into four child cells, giving the index predictable multi-resolution containment without cross-resolution overlap.

 Whether you're building planetary datasets, game-world spatial partitioning, or a discrete global grid for geospatial queries, T4 gives you a compact, deterministic address for any point on any sphere.